albagc/albagc/README.md

-- 👋 Hi, I’m @albagc
+- 👋 Hi, I’m @albagc, I work as an Open Data Research Associate in the NCI (Dublin, Ireland).
-- 👩‍💻 I’m a biomedical engineer focused on data science research and modelling applied to biomedical problems.
+- 👩‍💻 I’m a researcher focused on Biomedical Data Science.
-- ✍ I’m currently writing my thesis as an statistics PhD candidate, mainly about the use of latent variable based models (typical in industry or in chemometrics) to several biomedical engineering real problems.
-But I'm also working with black box/non-linear models.
+- ✍ I’m finishing my thesis as an statistics PhD candidate in the UPV (Valencia, Spain), with contributions mainly about the use of latent variable based models to biomedical data science.
-- 🔥 I’m looking for postdoc positions related to mathematical or data science applications in biomedical fields.
 - 🖖 Reach me via:
-  -  E-mail (albagoncebrian@gmail.com; algonceb@upv.es)
+  -  E-mail (albagcphd@protonmail.com; algonceb@upv.es; Alba.Gonzalez-Cebrian@ncirl.ie)
   -  LinkedIn (https://www.linkedin.com/in/alba-gonzález-cebrián-67bab010b/)
   -  Research Gate (<a href="https://www.researchgate.net/profile/Alba-Gonzalez-Cebrian">Alba González-Cebrián on ResearchGate</a>).